How do you fix a broken tomato?

 The fear of tomatoes being poisonous isn't all that misguided.
 The leaves, stems, and any plant parts beside the fruits are, in fact, poisonous.
 Tomato plants also have a similar appearances to the mandrake, which is also poisonous.

-The reason people believe the fruits were poisonous as well is actually kind of funny.
+The reason people believed the fruits were poisonous as well is actually kind of funny.
 In Europe during that time, wealthier people used plates and flatware made from lead.
 So, as they were eating their tomatoes, the acid from the tomatoes would interact with the plates and release the lead, poisoning the people eating them.

 Interestingly enough, poor people and people who just didn't have these fancy plates were never harmed.
 If you had a wooden plate and a low income, you could enjoy all the tomatoes you wanted!